mid-at-coding/uwuifier/README.md

 # install

-download the repository and run
+clone the repository and run
 `sh install.sh`

 then use